 Date: Monday 9 February 2026 | Time: 2.00pm (London – GMT) / Time in your location | Venue: Zoom

 In November 1959, a growing sense of dissatisfaction emerged over the functioning of the international intellectual property system.
 A decade later, the Bureau was transformed into a new agency, WIPO.
 This talk explores that institutional shift from Bureau to Office by examining the tensions, enthusiasm, and scepticism that accompanied the coming into being of a new international administrative agency.
+This research is supported by the British Academy Mid-Career Fellowship (MCFSS25\250038).

 Jose Bellido teaches law at the University of Kent in the United Kingdom.